-- 1) that an argument from silence is not an exactly compelling one; - 2) that what archeological evidence has been uncovered up to now is capable of various interpretations; and - 3) that the use of archeology to contradict the Scripture's clear assertions is illegitimate.
+- 1) that an argument from silence is not exactly a compelling one; - 2) that what archeological evidence has been uncovered up to now is capable of various interpretations; and - 3) that the use of archeology to contradict the Scripture's clear assertions is illegitimate.

 Determining the chronology of the Book of Judges presents problems.
 We know that the period of Israel's settlement in Canaan (from the death of Joshua to the establishment of the Hebrew monarchy at the time of Samuel) totals about 350 years.
-The Book of Judges however, lists the total number of years (of the various oppressions and judgeships) as 410.
-Nowhere are we told, however, that each of the Judges excercised authority over all twelve tribes..
-The most natural assumption is that many of the Judges were contemporaries, and that their authority extended over only a small section of the country.
+The Book of Judges, however, lists the total number of years (of the various oppressions and judgeships) as 410.
+Nowhere are we told, however, that each of the judges exercised authority over all twelve tribes.
+The most natural assumption is that many of the judges were contemporaries, and that the authority of individual judges may have extended over only a small section of the country.

-At first glance, the task of establishing the chronology of the period of ISRAEL'S monarchy would seem to be relatively simple.
-The Old Testament contains dozens of references to dates in the period of the Divided Kingdom.
+At first glance, the task of establishing the chronology of the period of Israel's monarchy would seem to be relatively simple.
+The Old Testament contains dozens of references to dates at the time of the Divided Kingdom.
 1 and 2 Kings, first of all, give us the length of the reign of each king of Israel and Judah.
 In addition, when a king ascended the throne in one nation, a synchronism is usually given with the year of the ruler of the other nation.

 Putting these chronological notices together into a harmonious system, however, has proved to be anything but easy.
 As one examines these biblical numbers, they appear to be in almost constant contradiction to each other.
-For example, I Kings 16:23 tells us that Omri, (the seventh king of Israel) began to reign in the 31st year of Asa (the third king of Judah), and that he reigned twelve years.
-But according to I Kings 16:29 Omri was succeeded by Ahab in Asa's 38th year, giving Omri a reign of only seven years.
+For example, 1 Kings 16:23 tells us that Omri (the seventh king of Israel) began to reign in the 31st year of Asa (the third king of Judah), and that Omri reigned twelve years.
+But according to 1 Kings 16:29 Omri was succeeded by Ahab in Asa's 38th year, giving Omri a reign of only seven years.
 Another example.
-According to 2 Kings 1:17 Joram of Israel began to rule in the second year of Jehoram of JUDAH.
+According to 2 Kings 1:17 Joram of Israel began to rule in the second year of Jehoram of Judah.
 But according to 2 Kings 8:16 Jehoram of Judah began to rule in the 5th year of Joram of Israel.
-Chronological problems of the Hebrew kings are so intricate and so perplexing that many Bible scholars have regarded them as beyond solution.
+The chronological problems of the Hebrew kings are so intricate and so perplexing that many Bible scholars have regarded them as beyond solution.